 Ohio legalizing medical cannabis is a good start, but the program suffers from deep flaws.
-It’s difficult and expensive to legally obtain marijuana in the state, and it may put you at risk of losing your employment.
+Even with an Ohio medical marijuana card, it’s difficult and expensive to obtain marijuana in the state legally, and it may put you at risk of losing your employment.

-Fortunately, CBD products are completely legal in Ohio, providing many of the healing benefits of cannabis without the intoxication of THC.
+Fortunately, CBD products are entirely legal in Ohio, providing many of the healing benefits of cannabis without THC intoxication.
 Here are some great products for medical cannabis users.

-This powerful CBD tincture is produced naturally from high-quality hemp grown in Colorado and extracted without any harsh chemicals or solvents.
-This is a great all-around tincture, useful for anything from arthritis and migraines to insomnia.
+This potent CBD tincture is produced naturally from high-quality hemp grown in Colorado and extracted without harsh chemicals or solvents.
+This product is a tremendous all-around tincture, useful for anything from arthritis and migraines to insomnia.

-If you’re just hurting in a few spots, this is the topical CBD product for you.
-Elixinol Extra Strength features 250mg of CBD in a powerful full-spectrum extract, in an all-natural lotion.
-Made without parabens, phthalates and other synthetic ingredients, this plant-based lotion is perfect for post-workout aches and pains, as well as other localized pain and discomfort.
+If you’re hurting in a few spots, this is the topical CBD product for you.
+Elixinol Extra Strength features 250mg of CBD in a potent full-spectrum extract in an all-natural lotion.
+Made without parabens, phthalates, and other synthetic ingredients, this plant-based lotion is perfect for post-workout aches and pains, as well as other localized pain and discomfort.